James Attebury: Theologian, Censor, Judge

 Imagine if Raynaldus had watched a Chiefs vs Ravens game and concluded that “in football they wear red uniforms.”
 He would have been just as factually correct as Raynaldus was when he described the Cathars as being celibate vegans.
 And he would have been as equally utterly untrustworthy.
 Had he instead said that “they wear uniforms of color”, this statement of fact would also have been untrustworthy, as it neglected to mention the colorless greyscale uniforms.
 But Attebury views Raynaldus’ untrustworthy statements as trustworthy, because they confirm his bias.

-Attenbury’s article is entitled “Were the Albigensian’s Christians?”
+Attebury’s article is entitled “Were the Albigensian’s Christians?”
 There he used evidence of the heretical Cathar splinter-group the Garatenses’ heretical belief in veganism and celibacy as evidence that the separate Albigensians group were heretics, even though their own teachings repudiated the heresy.
 Why would you bring up the Garatenses novel heresy involving celibacy and veganism in an article examining whether separate Albigensians were Christians?
 It is completely irrelevant to the discussion.
-Attenbury’s argument makes no sense at all.
+Attebury’s argument makes no sense at all.

 I pointed out this error and James Attebury deleted my comment.